 The 40th General Conference of UNESCO, held between 12 and 27 of November, 2019, adopted a resolution that reaffirms the importance of the Earth Charter as an ethical framework for sustainable development.
+The reference of this resolution is Earth Charter and ESD – 40C/Resolution 20 (2019).

 In the statement UNESCO encourages Members States to use the Earth Charter in Education for Sustainable Development processes, in particular in the implementation of the new ESD for 2030 framework and in connection with the 2017 UNESCO Declaration of Ethical Principles in relation to Climate Change.